 Hands All Around

 Artists from all around the world incorporate influences from their own cultures into the design and technique of their quilts.
-This prestigious, long-running international showcase will include recent quilts by international artists who create works inspired by such.
+This prestigious, long-running international showcase includes recent quilts by international artists who create works inspired by such.

 In Full Bloom

 Just as quilters create beautiful pieces of art with fabric, florists and gardeners cultivate works of beauty from the soil.
-International Quilt Festival will showcase floral quilts from across the spectrum in color and splendor in the special exhibit.
+This exhibit showcases floral-inspired quilts from across the spectrum in lush color and splendor.